 How to Get There

-There is now a direct trip from Manila to Sagada!
-Coda Lines Corporation has a daily trip starting March 12, 2015 from their Legarda Terminal (below LRT2 Legarda Terminal) to Sagada via Banaue and Bontoc.
-The bus leaves daily at 8PM, arriving Sagada after twelve hours or at approximately 8AM the next day, regular fare is P760.
+Coda Lines Corporation has a daily trip from Cubao HM Terminal to Sagada via Banaue and Bontoc.
+The bus leaves daily at 8PM, 9PM and 10PM, arriving Sagada after twelve hours of the next day, regular fare is P760.
 For more inquiries, contact +639771860548 and +639394677863, or visit their Facebook page.

-Alternatively, Sagada can also be reached either via Baguio, Bontoc or Banaue with almost the same travel time and fare.
+Alternatively, Sagada can also be reached either via Baguio with almost the same travel time and fare.

 Most bus companies heading to Northern Philippines have trips to Baguio.
 But Lakwatsero prefers Victory Liner, their Baguio bound buses leave the terminal (Manila, Pasay, Cubao and Caloocan) every hour.
 It is a five to six hours travel for P455.00.
 The most ideal time to travel is around 11:00 PM for you to reach their Baguio Terminal by 5:00AM the next day.
 Other bus Lines that ply to Baguio are:

 - Dagupan Bus (EDSA cor.
 New York, Cubao , Quezon City/ Contact No: (02)727-2330) – P430.00

 - Philippine Rabbit (Rizal Ave., Sta.
 Cruz, Manila)

 - Dangwa Transit (Dimasalang, Sampaloc, Manila)